christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 which is fantastic.
 In this case, $$ y\vert_{x=2} = ( x^2 )^2 = x^4  $$ and  $$ \frac{\partial y}{\partial x} \big\vert_{x=2} = 4 x^3 = 32 $$.

-Note that gradients are computed by retropropagate until a Variable has no `graph_fn` (an input Variable set by the user) or a Variable with `require_grad` set to `False`, which helps save computations.
+Note that gradients are computed by retropropagation until a Variable has no `graph_fn` (an input Variable set by the user) or a Variable with `require_grad` set to `False`, which helps save computations.

 **Exercise**: compute the derivative with Keras, Tensorflow, CNTK, MXNet